-BAs and Transmission Service Providers should continue to process and perform reliability assessments of requests received after 1500 PPT.
+Balancing Authorities and Transmission Service Providers should continue to process and perform reliability assessments of requests received after 1500 PPT.
 An RFI that is received after 1500 PPT, and is at least four hours prior to ramp start, has a reliability assessment time of two hours and may remain in a pending state until preschedule checkouts are performed.
-Historically, BAs have denied RFIs received later than 1500 PPT on the prescheduling day, according to the prescheduling calendar.
-A Balancing Authority (BA) should not deny an RFI with the sole intention of excluding it from the preschedule checkout process.
-The BA may choose to exclude an RFI that is received after 1500 PPT in its preschedule checkout totals by delaying the assessment of the RFI until closer to the reliability assessment deadline.
+Historically, Balancing Authorities have denied RFIs received later than 1500 PPT on the prescheduling day, according to the prescheduling calendar.
+A Balancing Authority should not deny an RFI with the sole intention of excluding it from the preschedule checkout process.
+The Balancing Authority may choose to exclude an RFI that is received after 1500 PPT in its preschedule checkout totals by delaying the assessment of the RFI until closer to the reliability assessment deadline.

 For example, an RFI that is received at 1505 may not be approved by all entities until 17:04:59.
-It would only be included in the WECC Net Scheduled Interchange (NSI) and the BA’s confirmed NSI at that time and would most likely be excluded from preschedule checkout.
+It would only be included in the WECC Net Scheduled Interchange (NSI) and the Balancing Authority’s confirmed NSI at that time and would most likely be excluded from preschedule checkout.

 A prompt and efficient preschedule checkout process typically happens between 1500 and 1700 PPT.
-To ensure this, the document implies that RFI processing continue, while the preschedule checkout is conducted by each BA through a direct comparison of the instantaneous confirmed NSI in the BA scheduling system and the WIT.
+To ensure this, the document implies that RFI processing continue, while the preschedule checkout is conducted by each Balancing Authority through a direct comparison of the instantaneous confirmed NSI in the Balancing Authority scheduling system and the Interchange Software.

-Currently, each WECC BA calculates NSI with its adjacent Balancing Authorities, usually based on information in theBA’s scheduling system.
-Since these calculations are conducted independently, it is important that they be compared with the WIT.
+Currently, each WECC Balancing Authority calculates NSI with its adjacent Balancing Authorities, usually based on information in the Balancing Authority’s scheduling system.
+Since these calculations are conducted independently, it is important that they be compared with the Interchange Software.

-The WIT facilitates preschedule, next hour, and After-the-Fact (ATF) checkout with adjacent BAs, since each BA should be controlling to the net schedule that the WIT calculates—or resolving any differences before the operating hour.
-Using the WIT in prescheduling allows the BA to ensure that they include all net schedules in the scheduling system.
-It is important that each BA compare the instantaneous preschedule values of confirmed NSI with those of the WIT.
-The checkout will be conducted at any time—usually after 1500—and may be defined within a BA’s operational procedures and/or practices.
+The Interchange Software facilitates preschedule, next hour, and After-the-Fact (ATF) checkout with adjacent Balancing Authorities, since each Balancing Authority should be controlling to the net schedule that the Interchange Software calculates—or resolving any differences before the operating hour.
+Using the Interchange Software in prescheduling allows the Balancing Authority to ensure that they include all net schedules in the scheduling system.
+It is important that each Balancing Authority compare the instantaneous preschedule values of confirmed NSI with those of the Interchange Software.
+The checkout will be conducted at any time—usually after 1500—and may be defined within a Balancing Authority’s operational procedures and/or practices.

-The BA preschedule desk may conduct a preschedule checkout by using one of the following processes:
+The Balancing Authority preschedule desk may conduct a preschedule checkout by using one of the following processes:

-a) The BA scheduler must manually compare each Hour Ending value in the preschedule horizon between the BA’s scheduling system, and the NSI that is calculated and displayed in the WIT.
-The scheduler, for auditing purposes, may check the checkout box available under each Hour Ending value to ensure that a BA has completed its checkout with the WIT.
+a) The Balancing Authority scheduler must manually compare each Hour Ending value in the preschedule horizon between the Balancing Authority’s scheduling system, and the NSI that is calculated and displayed in the Interchange Software.
+The scheduler, for auditing purposes, may check the checkout box available under each Hour Ending value to ensure that a Balancing Authority has completed its checkout with the Interchange Software.

-b) As required, the BAwill upload the NSI from their scheduling system into the WIT through the available Electric Industry Data Exchange (EIDE) interface.
-Once the Confirmed NSI is uploaded, it will appear in the WIT field titled Uploaded NSI.
-The BA scheduler must manually compare each Hour Ending Value in the preschedule horizon between the Uploaded NSI and the NSI in the WIT.
-The scheduler, for auditing purposes, may check the checkout box available under each Hour Ending Value to ensure that a BA has completed its checkout with the WIT.
+b) As required, the Balancing Authority will upload the NSI from their scheduling system into the Interchange Software through the available Electric Industry Data Exchange (EIDE) interface.
+Once the Confirmed NSI is uploaded, it will appear in the Interchange Software field titled Uploaded NSI.
+The Balancing Authority scheduler must manually compare each Hour Ending Value in the preschedule horizon between the Uploaded NSI and the NSI in the Interchange Software.
+The scheduler, for auditing purposes, may check the checkout box available under each Hour Ending Value to ensure that a Balancing Authority has completed its checkout with the Interchange Software.